s541910/ConnectCompany-GDP1/Proposal.md

 ## Risks and assumptions:

+- Admin should be able to view, add, edit and delete the organizations and events.

+- Admin should be able to view any event or organization and filter searches based on location and type of event.

+- The admin would also have the ability to view user registered events.

--	The user should be able to login into page using email id and password
+- Admin should be able to delete the organizations and events.

--	Displaying the different dashboards for each of the accounts Admin, User, and Committe User.
--	Making sure the system is compatible with all web browsers (Firefox, Google Chrome,Internet Explorer, Safari, Edge, etc.)
--	MySQL database that holds all info on organizations, organization's events and user informaqtion.
+- User should be notified about the registered event prior to the event date and time.

--	Admin should be able to view a list of all organizations, organization's events and the user who registered for the particular events.
+- The Organization should be able to view the dashboard with details about the total users registered for the particular event